seajaysec/big_island_christmas/README.md

 ## Guiding Principles

 When compiling a large (100+ song count) playlist, there are many factors to consider in order to maximize enjoyment by the largest number of listeners.
-Broadly, the composition should follow a set of strict and semi-strict rubrics, collaboration guidelines should be shared with anyone interested in contributing, and a description of the build process.
+Broadly, the composition should follow a set of strict and semi-strict rubrics, collaboration guidelines should be shared with anyone interested in contributing, and a description of the build process should be posted for review.

 *Note that any rule that describes guests includes playlist contributors.*